-The next year he saw the field in two more games, but only caught 3 passes for 12 yards on the season while mostly playing on special teams.
+The next year he saw the field in two more games, but only caught 3 passes for 12 yards while mostly playing on special teams.

-In Gus Malzahn’s first year in Orlando, Johnson saw his role expand as he started to become a jack of all trades.
+In Gus Malzahn’s first year in Orlando, Johnson’s role expanded as he became a jack of all trades.

 He finished fourth on the team with 23 catches, totaling 138 receiving yards and a touchdown.
 He also rushed 7 times for 27 yards and a touchdown.
 On special teams, he returned 9 punts for 79 yards and recorded 6 tackles.

-When asked if he had a favorite play from last season, Johnson changed the direction of his answer towards his teammates instead of himself.
+When asked if he had a favorite play from last season, Johnson changed the direction of his answer.
+He wanted to talk about his teammates — not himself.

 “I’m a team guy,” he said.
 “So, any moment that I can have with the guys out there, whether I’m playing or if I’m on the sidelines just chopping it up, every game is the best moment.”

-Johnson said his spring game performance helped his confidence greatly and he explained how Malzahn has helped him improve on and off the field.
+The spring game performance helped his confidence greatly, and Johnson explained how Malzahn has helped him improve.